Standout South African Gin Brands – Locally Crafted & Distilled

 Voted Best in Africa 2020 – The Gin Guide UK

-The Unit43 team love making things that they love, and they love gin, so it was inevitable that the two would come together at some point.
+The Unit 43 team only make things that they love, and they love gin, so it was inevitable that the two would come together at some point.
 The team behind the brand wanted to have a hand in all aspects of the distillery and distilling process, which led to the idea of building all of their equipment themselves, from the still to the bar and even their bike… yes, they love bikes too.
-Almost all of the equipment was made using recycled metals and materials, which is also important to our identity.
+Almost all of the equipment was made using recycled metals and materials, which is also important to their identity.

-Their recipe experimentation spanned two years and over 200 different recipes with wild and wonderful ingredients until finally Unit 43 Gin was born.
+Their recipe experimentation spanned two years and over 200 different recipes with wild and wonderful ingredients until Unit 43 Original Gin was finally born, followed by their Oak Wooded Gin.
 Smooth, balanced and local in its ingredients.

 Vale Handcrafted Gin

-The creator of Victoria Handcrafted Gin fell in love with the town of Prince Albert in the Karoo and this inspired the creation of this range of 3 gins.
-Victoria Pink, Victoria Amber and Victoria Blue.
-The Victoria range, blue, pink and amber burst with bouquets of African and traditional botanicals.
-A portion of every bottle of Victoria gin sold is donated to the Karoo Donkey Sanctuary in Prince Albert, we love that.
+The creator of Victoria Handcrafted Gin fell in love with the town of Prince Albert in the Karoo, inspiring the creation of this range.
+The Victoria range comprises of five different gins – classic pink, blue, amber, orange and dry – which burst with bouquets of African and traditional botanicals.
+A portion of every bottle of Victoria Gin sold is donated to the Karoo Donkey Sanctuary in Prince Albert, we love that.

 Victoria’s Stag Gin